 The day-to-day pressure of inventory management can feel like an endless struggle.
-Keeping track of your current levels of stock, along with estimating how much stock to order in the future, is difficult to navigate for new business owners.
+Keeping track of your current levels of stock, along with estimating how much stock to order in the future, is difficult to navigate for emerging ecommerce business owners.

 By using stock forecasting models, you no longer have to guess when to order more or less of particular items in your inventory.
 Avoid worrying about seasonal changes, monthly fluctuations, and market shifts in demand when you select the right forecasting model for your business.

 However, different forecasting techniques are used best in different business situations.
 By choosing wisely, you can avoid gaps in your inventory and times of overstock.

 The simplest version of forecasting is naive forecasting.
 This method compares past data of a given time period and uses it to predict future results.
 For example, if you sold 100 widgets last month, it would recommend you keep 100 widgets in stock for this month.